RNVizion/rnv-brand/BRAND_TYPE.md

 The register of RNVizion's **type system**.
 Machine source: `engine/brand.py` (`TYPE`) — import from there; never hardcode.
 This doc is the human-readable explanation.

-Last locked: 2026-08-16 (rev 5 — **R2 is built, and it found this register's own worst case live on a deployed surface.** `rnv-live` rendered the brand mark in JetBrains Mono at 700 with `0.02em` — four revisions after decision #15 retired the wordmark from mono, on the one surface nothing had ever read.
+Last locked: 2026-08-16 (rev 6 — **the coverage boundary rev 5 stated has moved, and a register that understates its own guard misleads exactly as much as one that overstates it.** `verify_type` now asserts all three axes of the mark: face, **weight** and **tracking**.
+Weight was one value with no variation.
+Tracking turned out not to need the ruling this document said it needed first — the survey found each mark selector carries exactly one value across every surface, so **the selector is the role**, which is the same discriminator the mark detection already relies on.
+The caveat that replaces the ruling is recorded below: the mapping holds only while each selector is used at one size class. rev 5 — **R2 is built, and it found this register's own worst case live on a deployed surface.** `rnv-live` rendered the brand mark in JetBrains Mono at 700 with `0.02em` — four revisions after decision #15 retired the wordmark from mono, on the one surface nothing had ever read.
 Fixed to Montserrat 900 at `0.09em`, the nav value, because it is a nav mark by role.